 Temporarily Restricted Net Assets - Net assets subject to donor-imposed stipulations that may or will be met by either actions of HIP and/or the passage of time.
-For the years ended June 30, 2016 and 2015, temporarily restricted net assets totaled \$0 and \$20,000 respectively.

 Permanently Restricted Net Assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by HIP.
-There were no permanently restricted net assets as of June 30, 2016 and 2015.
+There were no permanently or temporarily restricted net assets as of June 30, 2017 and 2016.